thirumurthis/Learnings/spring/SpringBoot_AOP.md

-## using SpringBoot AOP to validate input
+## SpringBoot AOP to validate input JSON Payload

-In this blog will demostrate using SpringBoot AOP to perform input validation.
+ - In this blog will demostrate an usecase where we can use SpringBoot AOP to perform input validation in the `@Controller` or `@Service` layer level.

-When building REST based application in certain circumstence we might need to validate the JSON payload before passing request to the repository layer.
+ - When building REST based application at circumstence we might need to perform customized validation on the JSON payload before passing request to the repository layer or consecutive layer.

-To validate the input, we do have other options like using the hibernate-validator,  using the `@NotNull`, `@NotEmpty`, etc. in the data entity object.
+ - There are option to validate the payload using the `hibernate-validator`,  using built-in annotation `@NotNull`, `@NotEmpty`, etc. and custom annotation in the data entity class.

-- Use `start.spring.io` to create the SpringBoot application with
-   - `spring web` and `lombok`
+- Creating the spring boot porject, using `start.spring.io` with `spring web` and `lombok`.

-- Add the AOP dependencies in the pom.xml
+- Then add the Spring starter AOP dependencies in the `pom.xml`, like below

 ```xml
         <dependency>